Dogon Bronze Ritual Container | Anthropomorphic Vessel with Figure Lid | 19th Century CE

 Condition

-Dimensions (approximate)
+Dimensions (Approximate)

 Height: 7.5 in

-Age
+Age (Approximate)

 Learn More

-Discover the History and Culture of the Dogon People
+Discover the history and culture of the Dogon people

-Explore Our Curated Collection of Authentic Ethnographic Relics
+Explore Our Collection of Ethnographic Artifacts

 Description